 For 16 years Lyn Miller-Lachmann edited the quarterly journal MultiCultural Review.
 Now she writes novels for teens, translates picture books from Portuguese to English, and maintains a blog that focuses on cultural diversity, human rights, and Lego minifigures.
 Her 2009 historical novel Gringolandia appeared on the ALA/YALSA Best Books for Young Adults list and was an Americas Award Honor Book.
 She is also the author of Rogue (2013) and Surviving Santiago (2015) and the translator of The World in a Second (2015), originally published in Portugal where she has lived.
 Lyn also reviews for The Pirate Tree, a blog focusing on social justice in books for children and teens.

 Cindy L. Rodriguez is a former newspaper reporter turned public school teacher and fiction writer.
 She is a middle school reading specialist and an adjunct professor at a community college.
 Before teaching, she worked for The Hartford Courant and The Boston Globe.
-Her debut novel, WHEN REASON BREAKS, will be published by Bloomsbury USA Children’s Books in February 2015.
-She is represented by Laura Langlie, and is one of the founders of Latin@s in Kid Lit.
-She lives in Connecticut with her daughter and rescue mutt.
+Her debut novel, WHEN REASON BREAKS, was published by Bloomsbury USA Children’s Books in February 2015.
+She is one of the founders of Latinxs in Kid Lit.
+She lives in Connecticut with her daughter and rescued mutt.
 Twitter: @RodriguezCindyL

 Steven dos Santos is the author of “The Torch Keeper” series, a Young Adult, Post-Apocalyptic Sci-Fi adventure featuring main LGBT and racially diverse characters.
 The first novel in the series, THE CULLING, was named a Top Ten Selection of the 2014 Rainbow List, a joint project of the Gay, Lesbian, Bisexual, and Transgender Round Table and the Social Responsibilities Round Table of the American Library Association.
 The sequel, THE SOWING, was hailed by School Library Journal as “a must-have for libraries,” and both novels have been praised by the Voice of Youth Advocates, or (VOYA), the leading library journal dedicated to the needs of young adult librarians, the advocacy of young adults, and the promotion of young adult literature and reading.
 Steven is very passionate about diversity and LGBTQ equality.
 He is particularly interested in increasing LGBTQ visibility in children’s literature and inspiring more authors to integrate diverse characters into books so that LGBTQ children and teens can see themselves reflected in literature as the heroes they are.
 His educational background includes studying Motion Picture production at University of Miami and graduating from Florida International University with a B.S.
 Degree from the School of Journalism and Mass Communications Television Broadcasting program.
 His training includes script writing, copy writing, and television production.
 Steven has also been a member of the Society of Children’s Book Writers and Illustrators for over ten years.
 In addition to working on new novels featuring diverse characters, he also offers Manuscript Critique services to assist aspiring authors on their road to publication.